 Below are some of the funding and scholarship opportunities available to North Carolina-based Family Medicine residents and practicing family physicians.
 You are encouraged to explore the sites and inquire with them directly if you have questions regarding their programs.
-If you have general questions or are aware of other resources that should be included, please contact Tracie Hazelett at the Academy's office.
+If you have general questions or are aware of other resources that should be included, please contact Kathryn Atkinson at the NCAFP office.

 NC Medical Society Foundation's Community Practitioner Program - The Community Practitioner Program provides financial assistance to family physicians, physician assistants, and family nurse practitioners in return for service in an underserved community in North Carolina.
 The Community Practitioner Program assists physicians and mid-level practitioners in all areas of the state.
 Eligibility requirements include practicing in a documented health professional shortage area, medically underserved area or economically distressed area.